svetlyak40wt/django-fields/README.md

 Requirements
 -----------

-This application depends on python-pycrypto, which can be found in many Linux repositories, or downloaded from http://www.dlitz.net/software/pycrypto/.
+This application depends on *python-crypto*, which can be found in many Linux repositories, or downloaded from http://www.dlitz.net/software/pycrypto/.

+Under Ubuntu, just do:

+    sudo apt-get install python-crypto

 Examples
 --------